5 Questions After Hearing The Oral Arguments Over Trump's Travel Ban

 During oral arguments, Judge Richard Clifton suggested that the seven countries named in President Trump's travel ban make up less than 15 percent of the world's Muslim population.

-Judge Clifton's "quick penciling," as he described it during the hearing, is close.
+Clifton's "quick penciling," as he described it during the hearing, is close.
 Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen made up just more than 12 percent of the world's Muslim population in 2010, based on NPR's analysis of the latest data compiled by the Pew Research Center.

 During the hearing, Clifton questioned whether the travel ban could be considered religious discrimination against Muslims if the majority of Muslims worldwide were not affected.
 Here's how Washington state Solicitor General Noah Purcell responded: